A physics-informed deep learning approach for solving strongly degenerate parabolic problems: Numerical results

 and therefore

 Proceeding as for problem (\ref{eq:P1}), we have estimated both $\mathcal{E}(T)$ and $\mathcal{E}_{rel}(T)$ for

-The results that we have obtained are shown in Table \ref{prob4} and reveal that the variation of the estimate of $\mathcal{E}(T)$ displays a monotonically increasing behavior, in accordance with the definition (\ref{eq:L2err}).
+The data that we have obtained are reported in Table \ref{prob4} and show that the estimate of $\mathcal{E}(T)$ is monotonically increasing, in agreement with the definition (\ref{eq:L2err}).
+From Table \ref{prob4} it also emerges that the trend of the estimate of $\mathcal{E}_{rel}(T)$ has a sort of plateau between $T=30$ and $T=40$, after which there is a slight rise.
+In this regard, the same considerations made for Table \ref{table_prob3} apply.
 However, for every $T\leq100$ the order of magnitude of $\mathcal{E}_{rel}(T)$ is not greater than $10^{-5}$.
-Therefore, we can conclude that our predictive method is very accurate and efficient in this case, on both a short and long time scale. {}
+Therefore, we may affirm that our predictive method is very accurate and efficient in this case, on both a short and long time scale. {}